 LeMahieu is currently Nano’s lead developer and focuses on the development of the currency’s core protocol.
 For details on the rest of the team behind Nano, check out the Team page on the coin’s website.

 What’s next for Nano: the roadmap

 Rather than a one-page graphical timeline of milestones for the year ahead, Nano’s roadmap is more of a living website.
-While there are no dates listed, it does detail all the areas the Nano Core Team is working on as part of its mission to “become a global currency with instantaneous transactions and zero fees over a secure, decentralized network”.
-At the time of this writing (May 2018), these areas include the following:
+While there are no dates listed, it does detail all the areas the Nano Core Team is working on as part of its mission to “become a global currency built on a secure, decentralized network.”
+At the time of writing (September 2019), the completed areas include the following:

 - Exchange integration guides to make it easier than ever for exchanges to offer and support Nano